-Stocks move higher and traders are unfazed despite NY bombing
+Stocks flat but traders unfazed despite NY bombing

 Traders said they aren't too nervous about the weekend's events, which included a bomb explosion in the New York City neighborhood of Chelsea on Saturday night.

 The fact that nobody was seriously injured was probably the main reason why investors weren't overly concerned.
+Even though stocks were bouncing between small gains and losses Monday, the Dow and S&P 500 and Nasdaq still are not far from their all-time highs.

 And New Yorkers have grown accustomed to the notion that the city could be a terrorist target ever since 2001.
 So Saturday's events, while unsettling, were not enough to unnerve investors that much.